-There are no sanitation districts within the Elsie-Jewell Planning Area.
+There are no municipal sanitation districts within the Elsie-Jewell Planning Area and the majority of developed parcels are served by onsite sewage systems (septic systems).

 COMMUNITY WATER SYSTEMS

 Most of the residents in the Elsie-Jewell planning area obtain their water from wells or springs.
 There are, however, several community water systems in the area, as noted on Table 1, below.